AnalytixInsight (CVE:ALY) Stock Price Up 22.2% – What’s Next?

-AnalytixInsight Inc. (CVE:ALY – Get Free Report)’s share price was up 22.2% during trading on Wednesday .
+AnalytixInsight Inc. (CVE:ALY – Get Free Report)’s stock price was up 22.2% during mid-day trading on Thursday .
 The company traded as high as C$0.06 and last traded at C$0.06.
-Approximately 328,439 shares were traded during mid-day trading, an increase of 216% from the average daily volume of 103,963 shares.
+Approximately 328,439 shares were traded during trading, an increase of 216% from the average daily volume of 103,963 shares.
 The stock had previously closed at C$0.05.

 About AnalytixInsight